aaronseq12/DiabetesPredictionTool/README.md

 Diabetes Prediction and proper medical procedures to cure it.
 The medical show if of the Doctors'.
 But as Engineers, we can take the first step, i.e. prediction.

 ### Idea:
 Building an application that can predict the onset of diabetes or the possible causes of it by indicating the highly relevant factors.
+A multi-layer perceptron which predicts whether an individual is susceptible to diabetes.
+The model has been trained on the [Pima Indians Diabetes Database](https://www.kaggle.com/uciml/pima-indians-diabetes-database), provided by the National Institute of Diabetes and Digestive and Kidney Diseases.